Étienne de Bar: Metz

+On 20 December 1132, Cardinal Adenulfus of Santa Maria in Cosmedin subscribed a document for Pope Innocent II.
+The document was signed in Florence, since Innocent and his supporters had not been allowed back into Rome since their expulsion in May or June 1130.
+The party of Innocent II had obviously replaced Cardinal Étienne at the deaconry of Santa Maria in Cosmedin, at least notionally.

+In March 1138, both Bishop Étienne and his metropolitan Archbishop Adalberon of Trier were in Coblenz for the election of a German emperor to succeed Lothair III.
+The successful candidate, supported actively by the two Lorrainers, was Conrad von Hohenstaufen, who became Conrad III at his election on 7 March.
+He was crowned on 13 March in Aachen.

 Inspired by the crusading spirit, roused by Pope Eugenius III and Bernard of Clairvaux, Bishop Étienne took the cross in 1146, along with the Count of Maurienne and the Marquis of Monferrat.
 The army departed on the Second Crusade in June 1147 and arrived in Antioch in March 1148.
 The ill-fated siege of Damascus was a distraction, and the crusade failed to achieve its objectives.
 When Bishop Étienne returned in 1150, he found the entire area being ravaged by wars.

 The abbey of Canons Regular at Nôtre-Dame d'Autrey was founded by Bishop Étienne around 1150, receiving its first members from the abbey of Arrouaise.
 The abbey was located some miles south of Ramberviller.

 In 1151 serious trouble broke out between the monks of Hastiers and the monks of the abbey de Vaussor, the latter in revolt against their abbot.
 It took pressure from the Emperor Conrad, Pope Eugenius III, the bishop of Liège, and Étienne de Bar, bishop of Metz, to restore order.
 In the first week of November, Bishop Étienne held a synod to reply to charges lodged against him by the rebellious monks.